netfrei/forcube/docs/concept/smalldisciplines-en.md

 **Target groups and their requirements**

 The main objective of the NFDI4SD is to provide services and an infrastructure for all the small disciplines and the academic divisions and groups represented by them so that their scholars can realise their individual goals and projects through viable research data management.
 A service structure set up modularly according to the respective needs and requirements should be of great help.
-The various professional, communications and publication cultures of scholars and scientists (hereafter referred to as users, agents or researchers) need to be taken into account and should  not be restricted by static and inflexible conditions and processes.
-In 2019, the sociologist Rudolf Stichweh described academic disciplines in the context of cell differentiation  and dedifferentiation movements  as highly dynamic communications systems: digitisation is thus intensifying the increasing emphasis in present-day research on project planning and a problem-centred way of working as is today’s growing demand for higher-level professional qualifications .
+The various professional, communications and publication cultures of scholars and scientists need to be taken into account and should not be restricted by static and inflexible conditions and processes.
+In 2019, the sociologist Rudolf Stichweh described academic disciplines in the context of differentiation and dedifferentiation movements as highly dynamic communications systems: digitisation is thus intensifying the increasing emphasis in present-day research on project planning and a problem-centred way of working as is today’s growing demand for higher-level professional qualifications.

 [^9]: See Szöllösi-Brenig, Vera: Report on the symposium, ‘Disciplines in motion – Differentiation and de-differentiation in the academic system?’, 2019, p.
 2; https://www.volkswagenstiftung.de/sites/default/files/downloads/2019-05%20Bericht_FÃ¤cher-in-Bewegung.pdf (last accessed on 30.08.2020).

 The NFDI4SD consortium will therefore include researchers from a number of different disciplines as well as interested institutions in the development process of the new infrastructure through, among other things, social media, the development, dissemination and evaluation of questionnaires on the desired service package and the tendering and funding of pilot projects.
 The knowledge and experience gained will be incorporated into the structure and development process of the NFDI4SD and will be evaluated successively.
-The aim is to make research data reusable through a number of different action strategies in order to avoid the data being lost to the general public  owing to a lack of time, expertise or financial means.
+The aim is to make research data reusable through a number of different action strategies in order to avoid the data being lost owing to a lack of time, expertise or financial means.

-At this juncture, another feature of the NFDI4SD makes itself known: projects at different stages of development, of varying sizes and with varying funding periods are explicitly addressed , from qualification projects, such as university theses and dissertations, to larger research groups at institutions or universities.
+At this juncture, another feature of the NFDI4SD makes itself known: projects at different stages of development, of varying sizes and with varying funding periods are explicitly addressed, from qualification projects, such as university theses and dissertations, to larger research groups at institutions or universities.

-The publication of research findings, particularly in the case of doctoral theses, has, in many disciplines, so far been the primary indicator of the success of a research project, while the underlying data were not contextualized or systematically indexed .
+The publication of research findings, particularly in the case of doctoral theses, has, in many disciplines, so far been the primary indicator of the success of a research project, while the underlying data were not contextualized or systematically indexed.
 This meant that the data could not be cited in other academic studies without first having been reworked.
 In more extensive interdisciplinary research projects and collaborative work, the insights and partial findings gained through communicating with others and making evaluations from a number of different perspectives are of particular importance as they facilitate the publication of research data and partial findings.
 As a consequence, a stronger dynamic is developed, which benefits the entire research process.

 **Desiderata**